Ton-Dynasty/TonPromiseEye-doc/docs/How-to-use/Staker.md

 To add stake, the following details are required:

-- `wallet`: The wallet address of the staker.
-- `amount`: The amount of TONs to be staked.
+- `context.value`: The amount of TONs to be staked.
-- `childRouter`: The address of the child router that you want to stake.
+- `beneficiary`: The wallet address of the staker.

 ### Withdraw stake

 To withdraw stake, the following details are required:

-- `wallet`: The wallet address of the staker.
+- `receiver`: The wallet address of the receiver.
 - `amount`: The amount of TONs to be withdrawn.
-- `childRouter`: The address of the child router that you want to withdraw from.